edgarsanchez/FsBotFrameworkSamples/README.md

     dotnet new webapi -n MyEchoBot -lang F#

-Afterward, I manually coded the F# equivalent functions and classes, trying to use functional idioms whenever relevant (but always respecting the general code organization and behavior).
+Afterward, I manually coded the F# equivalent functions and classes, trying to use functional idioms whenever relevant (but respecting the general code organization and behavior).

 The sample bots in the BotBuilder repo tend to require specific configurations, please check the README.md file in its respective folder.

-I used @rspeele [TaskBuilder.fs](https://github.com/rspeele/TaskBuilder.fs) to emulate quickly and easily C# async methods in F# functions.
+Originally I used @rspeele [TaskBuilder.fs](https://github.com/rspeele/TaskBuilder.fs) to emulate quickly and easily C# async methods in F# functions, but I am now in the process of migrating to [Ply](https://github.com/crowded/ply).

 Your comments and feedback are welcomed!